I like to think of myself as a bit of a tech Swiss-army knife; a curious generalist who loves rolling up his

 with enterprises and consultancies to bring new ideas to life.
 I’ve also had fun along the way!
 I built

-open-source tools (currently used by 20,000+ people), co-founded a UX research lab to empower startups and small
+open-source tools that was used by 25,000+ people, co-founded a UX research lab to empower startups and small

 product teams accelerate research and product testing, and help early-stage companies raise over $750k